secretstartups/handbook/incentives/index.html.md

 1. Slack will open a dialog and ask you for some details about the nomination.
 Use the motivation text field, to write a few sentences describing how the GitLab team member has demonstrated a specific GitLab value in their work.
 Please make sure you have viewed the valid and invalid criteria listed above.
 Don't forget that the nomination request should tie to our values and be detailed enough to ensure that the nomination meets the criteria.
 You can select the values it applies to.
 1. If applicable, please be sure to include any relevant issues or merge requests that support the nomination.
 1. Once submitted, the bot will send this over to the manager to kick-off the approval flow.
 1. If at any point in the approval flow the manager or the manager's manager has a question about approving the bonus they can reach out to the manager and/or nominator for more context.
-If they have remaining questions they can reach out to their [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division)
+If they have remaining questions they can reach out to their [people connect](/handbook/people-group/people-connect/)
 1. Once everyone has approved the bot will report back to you with the good news.
 If it's rejected we ask the person who rejects, to reach out to you.
 That is not done by the bot.

 **Manager Process**